A 1.431-Competitive Algorithm for Combinatorial Group Testing: Final Remarks

 \section{Final Remarks}

-We propose a symmetric combinatorial algorithm for solving the combinatorial group testing problem.
-The algorithm framework mainly comprises two procedures: an original zig-zag strategy and a novel up-zig-zag strategy.
-Notably, the up-zig-zag strategy is based on a new test procedure that has not been previously studied.
-This new iterative procedure allows for the efficient identification of contaminated subsets and facilitates the optimization of testing efficiency.
+We propose a symmetric combinatorial algorithm for solving the competitive group testing problem.
+The algorithm framework primarily comprises two procedures: an original zig-zag strategy and a novel up-zig-zag strategy.
+Notably, the up-zig-zag strategy introduces a new testing procedure that has not been explored previously.
+This innovative iterative procedure enables the efficient identification of contaminated subsets, optimizing testing efficiency.
 On the theoretical aspect, our new algorithm does push the competitive ratio down to $1.431$.
-Moreover, we point out that when the up-zig-zag strategy is exclusively applied to the CGTP, it attains a competitive ratio of $1.431$ in the case of $d=0$ and $3\le d< n$.
-Given the simplicity of implementing strategy up-zig-zag, it is our recommendation of choice over Algorithm $Z^{c}$ for real-world applications.
+We also point out that exclusively applying the up-zig-zag strategy to the CGT-U achieves a competitive ratio of $1.431$ when $d=0$ and $3\le d< n$.
+Due to the straightforward implementation of the up-zig-zag strategy, we recommend it over Algorithm $Z^{c}$ for practical applications.

 Our work provides a foundation for future studies that can explore various promising directions.
-First, it is of great interest to improve the competitive ratio for the CGTP.
-Indeed, the ratio of $1.431$ is tightly bounded by testing the number of tests for subsets of size two and three, i.e., Case 1b in the proof of Lemma~\ref{C_3}.
+First, it is of great interest to improve the competitive ratio for the CGT-U. Indeed, the ratio of $1.431$ is tightly bounded by testing the number of tests for subsets of size two and three, i.e., Case 1b in the proof of Lemma~\ref{C_3}.
 In a future study, one can attempt to improve Procedure~\ref{strategy:S2} and/or Procedure~\ref{strategy:S3}, and thus a better approximation algorithm can be obtained.
-Second, it would be worthwhile to explore the potential of the up-zig-zag framework with some other novel grouping strategies to design a better strongly competitive algorithm for the CGTP.
+Second, it would be worthwhile to explore the potential of the up-zig-zag framework with some other novel grouping strategies to design a better strongly competitive algorithm for the CGT-U.

-Additionally, whether there exists a nontrivial lower bound other than $\lceil \log \binom{n}{d} \rceil$ for combinatorial group testing with an unknown number of defectives stands as a central open problem in this field.
+In addition, another promising research direction is to integrate an adaptive estimation phase for the number of defectives $d$ before applying the main testing procedure.
+Specifically, one could first estimate $d$ exactly or approximately using $O(d\log d)$ or $O(\log\log d)$ tests \citep{cheng2011efficient, falahatgar2016estimating}, and then apply existing algorithms designed for the case where $d$ is known to recover all defectives.
+This hybrid approach may potentially achieve better performance, provided that the estimation step can be efficiently derandomized.
+Finally, whether there exists a nontrivial lower bound other than $\lceil \log \binom{n}{d} \rceil$ for combinatorial group testing with an unknown number of defectives stands as a central open problem in this field.
 Investigating new heuristics with improved practical performances is also an intriguing area for further exploration.

 \

 \textbf{ {Acknowledgments}}

 \